Rafi-99/The-Monitor/README.md

 * pp: creates a randomly generated pp length
 * rps: play a game of rock paper scissors against the bot
 * meme: displays a random meme from [Reddit](https://www.reddit.com/r/memes)
+* emotes: displays all the emotes from the current server

 ### Music Commands